meekrosoft/fff/README.md

 ```
 ## How do I reuse a fake across multiple test-suites?

-FFF functions like FAKE_VALUE_FUNC will perform both the declaration AND the definition of the fake function and the corresponding data structs.
+fff functions like `FAKE_VALUE_FUNC` will perform both the declaration AND the definition of the fake function and the corresponding data structs.
 This cannot be placed in a header, since it will lead to multiple definitions of the fake functions.

 The solution is to separate declaration and definition of the fakes, and place the declaration into a public header file, and the definition into a private source file.